II-2: Cardholder Data Security and PCI Compliance Policy

 - Cardholder data collected will be restricted only to those users who need the data to perform their

 jobs.
-Access wil! be limited to the Cashiers in Chapman Ha!!, Accountant, Business Manager and Vice
+Access will be limited to the Cashiers in Chapman Hall, Accountant, Business Manager and Vice

 President of Finance.
 The Accountant prepares the daily deposit.
 Additional access may be granted